Between Siena and San Gimignano

 Here’s what I wrote in my 2016 journal: We left @ 9:15 am for Monteriggioni where I think my first bike group had lunch.
 After telling us there was nothing to do there, our guide dumped us for an hour.
 But it was a beautiful day and I enjoyed strolling around the piazza.
 Sue did get a lot of nice pictures too.

 Post trip: I said ‘think’ in my journal but seeing the pictures from that trip made me sure.
-In fact the one below reminded me of the funny ‘biker babe’ photo.
+In fact the one to the right reminded me of the funny ‘biker babe’ photo in the gallery above.

 So here are some lovely pictures.
 It’s definitely worth a visit.